devaslanphp/project-management/docs/installation.md

 >
 > This user has **all permissions** link to it's account

-And voilà!
-You can now serve the platform as a **Laravel** application by running this command `php artisan serve` or use your favorite **WEB** server to serve it.

-> By default the `helper-dev.zip` contains the assets `public/build` folder, but if you want you can use the following command to generate it:
+> Last thing before you can server the project you need to use the following command to generate vite assets:
 >
 > - Generate assets for production: `npm run build`
 > - Generate assets for development: `npm run dev` or `vite`

+And voilà!
+You can now serve the platform as a **Laravel** application by running this command `php artisan serve` or use your favorite **WEB** server to serve it.

 Last thing to do, run the below command to clear all caches: